 An easy and hearty homemade beef stew made with fork tender grass fed chuck roast and Italian gnocchi dumplings, in a smoky paprika gravy with subtle hints of clove.

-I’ve been dusting off the recipe files here at the Love Shack and came across this simple, rustic, 5 Star homemade beef stew.
+I’ve been dusting off the recipe files here at the Love Shack and came across this simple, rustic, 5 Star beef stew.
 I really like to make something hearty and seasonal for the holidays and comfort food is always a crowd pleaser.

 Always use organic grass fed beef, extremely flavorful and nutritious, a healthy choice your body will thank you for.

-As with any kind of stew you will need patience.
+As with any kind of slow cooked stew you will need patience.
 This is not a meal you can rush as we are using tougher cuts of meat that need to simmer slowly until they tenderize and fall apart.
 It will taste is even better 2 days later.

 An easy and hearty homemade beef stew made with fork tender grass fed chuck roast and potato gnocchi dumplings, in a smoky paprika gravy with subtle hints of clove.